rymc/LinkiePie-Firefox-Addon/README.md

 ```

 ##Build Extension
+###Linux
-Linux users: from within the cloned directory zip up the contents with the following:
+From within the cloned directory zip up the contents with the following command.
 ```
 zip -r linkiepie.xpi *
 ```
+###Windows
-Windows users can use standard utilites to create a zip file of the contents of the directory.
+Windows users can use standard Windows utilites to create a zip file of the contents of the directory.